OpenDSA/OpenDSA/RST/source/Development/Bintree.rst

 Another option is to combine the :math:`xy` coordinates into a single key, say by concatenating the two coordinates, and index cities by the resulting key in a BST.
-That would allow search by coordinate, but would not allow for efficient two-dimensional :term:`range queries` such as searching for all cities within a given distance of a specified point.
+That would allow search by coordinate, but would not allow for an efficient two-dimensional :term:`range query` such as searching for all cities within a given distance of a specified point.
 The problem is that the BST only works well for one-dimensional keys, while a coordinate is a two-dimensional key where neither dimension